bridgecrewio/aws-modernization-workshop-bridgecrew/content/aws/6_prerequisites/601_setting_up_bridgecrew_account.md

 ## Bridgecrew API token

 Throughout the tutorial, you’ll need to use the Bridgecrew API token.
-You can access [it here](https://www.bridgecrew.cloud/integrations/api-token) or in your Bridgecrew account by navigating to the Integrations tab and selecting API Token.
+You can get an API key by going to [Integrations](https://www.bridgecrew.cloud/integrations/api-token) -> API Tokens -> Add Token.
+Give it a name like `workshop` and save it for the rest of the workshop.

 ![Bridgecrew API token](./images/bc_api_key.gif)